 Cow moose and calf alongside a lake between Snag and White River

-As the truck crossed the bridge over the White River I looked westward up the river.
-And there was another cow with calf.
-Steve could not stop the truck in time for me to get a decent picture, so I pressed the shutter as the truck moved along.
+As we crossed the White River bridge I looked westward up the river.
+There was another cow with calf!
+Steve could not stop in time for me to get a decent picture, so I pressed the shutter as the truck moved along.
+The cow and her calf are visible in the picture below, but barely.

 Looking west up the White River, from the bridge, with a cow moose